-A breast biopsy removes a sample of breast tissue that is looked at under a microscope to check for breast cancer.
-A breast biopsy is usually done to check a lump found during a breast examination or to look at a suspicious area found on a mammogram, an ultrasound, or an MRI.
+A breast biopsy removes a sample of breast tissue that is looked at under a microscope to check for breast cancer or other problems.
+A breast biopsy is usually done to check a breast lump or to look at a suspicious area found on a mammogram, an ultrasound, or an MRI.

 There are several ways to do a breast biopsy.
 The type of biopsy that you have will depend on the size and location of the abnormal area.

 - Fine needle breast biopsy.

 Your doctor inserts a thin needle into a lump or abnormal area and removes a sample of cells or fluid.

 Your doctor makes a small cut in the skin and inserts a needle with a special tip to remove samples of breast tissue.
 Samples may be removed using a vacuum device.
 To guide the biopsy, ultrasound or other imaging may be used.
 After samples are removed, a tiny marker clip is usually placed at the biopsy site.

 Your doctor will make a cut in the breast to remove an area of breast tissue.
 An open biopsy may be done if the results of a needle biopsy were uncertain.

 Why It Is Done

 A breast biopsy checks to see if a breast lump or a suspicious area seen on a mammogram is cancerous (malignant) or noncancerous (benign).
 Testing a biopsy sample is the only reliable way to find out if cancer cells are present.